MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/ImageEx.md

 ## Default Template

-ImageEx control supports use of Progress Indicator.
-This can be enabled by adding ImageEx template from previous release of the control.

 - [ImageEx Control XAML File](https://github.com/windows-toolkit/WindowsCommunityToolkit/blob/rel/7.0.0/Microsoft.Toolkit.Uwp.UI.Controls.Core/ImageEx/ImageEx.xaml) is the XAML template used in the toolkit for the default styling.

 ## Requirements